Who is Amir Khan? I'm A Celebrity... Get Me Out Of Here! 2017 profile

 Who is Amir Khan?
 I’m A Celebrity… Get Me Out Of Here!
 2017 profile

-Everything you need to know about the professional British boxer who is tipped to be joining Ant and Dec in the jungle
+Everything you need to know about the professional British boxer joining Ant and Dec in the jungle

 Age: 30